 All reusable, convenient to grab a string of them in a hurry on the go, in the office, garage, car, bathroom.

 I have been getting a lot of these plastic cubes filled with air in my packages.
 I was delighted to find they tear into exact squares and, when deflated, fit nicely in a tissue box.
-They are great to use for any cleaning job where you might want to use a glove.
-They are also re-inflatable if you blow them up and seal with tape.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.